oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ### 1.2 LLM runtime
 We'll to interact with different LLMs and we are going to use **Ollama** for running them.

 > Note: The lab instructor will provide you with details to connect to a shared, hosted Ollama instance.
-If you are using the hosted instance, you can skip ahead to the next section.
+If you are using the hosted instance, you can skip ahead to the next section **1.5**.

 If you prefer to run Ollama on your own local machine, and you have the necessary resources, including a suitable GPU and adequate disk space for the models, follow the instructions **[here](https://ollama.com/download)** according your operating system.